 Dr. Lucich began his practice career at St. Vincent Hospital in Emergency Medicine in 1987, but decided to enter academia in 1995.
 Initially, he helped start the physician assistant program at Butler University and simultaneously served as the Associate Director of Internal Medicine Education at Methodist Hospital in Indianapolis.
 In 1999 Dr. Lucich joined the physician assistant faculty on a full-time basis and served as the program’s director from 2001 until 2010.

-His academic interests include the connections between basic science and clinical medicine, the process of clinical decision making and the application of evidence-based medicine.
-His hobbies include tweeting humorous observations about the world, exercising, mathematics/computer programming, small home renovation projects and riding his motorcycle.
+His academic interests include the connections between basic science and clinical medicine, the process of clinical decision-making and the application of evidence-based medicine.
+His hobbies include mathematics/computer programming, small home renovation projects and riding his motorcycle.

 Dr. Lucich’s scholarly interests include the practice of evidence-based medicine and the application of technology in education.